Prachurja/Ticatoe/README.md

 # About Ticatoe

-Ticatoe is a Discord bot created using Kotlin, Maven and JDA.
+Ticatoe is a Discord bot created using Kotlin, Gradle and JDA.

 The one and only command of this bot is **!tictactoe**, which you can be used to play against another person by mentioning them.
 *Example: !tictactoe @Jake*